 Interact with the Smart Contract

-Interacting with smart contracts on the XRPL Ethereum Virtual Machine (EVM) Sidechain allows developers and users to execute contract functions, query data, and create seamless integrations with decentralized applications (dApps).
-This guide outlines how to connect to the XRPL EVM network, call smart contract functions, and manage responses using popular tools like web3.js, ethers.js, and user-friendly interfaces such as MetaMask and Remix IDE.
+Interacting with smart contracts on the XRPL EVM allows developers and users to execute contract functions, query data, and create seamless integrations with decentralized applications (dApps).
+This guide outlines how to connect to the XRPL EVM network, call smart contract functions, and manage responses using Foundry’s cast CLI, popular libraries like web3.js and ethers.js, and user-friendly interfaces such as MetaMask and Remix IDE.

 Prerequisites